OpenHD/QOpenHD/README.md

 # Building MAVSDK (REQUIRED)
 QOpenHD relies on MAVSDK library.
-After recursively cloning qopenhd build this library:
+After recursively cloning qopenhd you have to build and install it once:

-`cd lib/MAVSDK`

-`cmake -Bbuild/default -DCMAKE_BUILD_TYPE=Release -H.`

-`cmake --build build/default -j4`

-`sudo cmake --build build/default --target install`
+`./build_install_mavsdk_static.sh`

 After that, you can build QOpenHD by either opening it in QT Creator (recommended) or building it with the following commands: